 Overall, the survey garnered a moderate rate of response from UNESCO Member States.
 Of the 39 States that were surveyed, responses were received from 12.

 This would not typically represent a statistically-significant response rate in order to ascertain trends across respondents; however the data gathered did confirm Member States’ understanding of the typology and provided useful individual exemplars that illuminated the Study Group’s deliberations.

-A full summary of the responses received is at Attachment A.
+The responses received also indicated that it is very difficult and time-consuming to engage and involve the appropriate governmental agency or department in matters relating to country and territory names.

-Note: inclusion of the results of the survey will be included only with the agreement of UNESCO.
+As the survey of its Member States was undertaken by UNESCO, the details of responses remain the property of that agency.
+Access to the results of the e-survey could be considered upon receipt of an official request on a case-by-case basis, pending the approval of the respective Member State.

 5. Deliverable 3: Issues arising or likely to arise in connection with applying policies to current or proposed strings